Understanding the Warehousing Requirements for Food Items

 Dried products are also vacuum-packed to avoid any contamination from the air.

-Refrigerated storage refers to the temperature range of 40° F or 4°C. When goods are stored at refrigerated temperatures, the bacteria and salmonella growth is restricted.
+Refrigerated storage refers to the temperature range of 40° F or 4°C. The bacteria and salmonella growth is restricted when goods are stored at refrigerated temperatures.
 The cold food should be prevented from getting warm as it becomes more prone to spoilage and loses its texture.
-Few items that require refrigerated storage are fruits, vegetables, and freshly cooked items.
+Few items require refrigerated storage: fruits, vegetables, and freshly cooked items.

 Temperature Guidelines for Different Food Items